Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/03-deeper-dive-on-apps.md

 Notice in the output there is a "Source Image" listed.
 This is a container image that was built for our application by `tanzu build` and then pushed to the registry we specified back in the first section automatically.

-Also, notice that we see an environment variable set for our app, but we don't see the environment variable named `LOGGING_COM_EXAMPLE_EMOJIINCLUSION` that we set for logging earlier in this section.
+Also, notice that we see an environment variable set for our app, but we don't see the environment variable named `LOGGING_LEVEL_COM_EXAMPLE_EMOJIINCLUSION` that we set for logging earlier in this section.

 Although we have built a new version of our application with those values set, we haven't deployed it to the platform yet.
 We've only modified the configuration for the application locally.
 We can apply the updated container image and manifests now using a modified form of the `tanzu deploy` command.
 ```execute